MSR Ceramic 2-Pot Set Review

 A ceramic coating lasts about the same amount of time and uses as a Teflon or Teflon-style coating.
 In the case of the Teflon coating, however, the chips may present concerns.
 Once it is damaged, it chips even faster.
 Ceramic will scratch and wear off, too, but doesn't present the same challenges that Teflon does when heated to a high temperature.
 We've deduced that the MSR Ceramic pot sets won't necessarily last longer than the Teflon coated products, but that they remain more usable through the deterioration.

 In this way, we score the Ceramic 2-Pot Set higher in durability than the Teflon coated products but lower than the bare metal and anodized products.
 Regarding other durability variables, the MSR does fine.
 The metal isn't the thickest, nor is it the thinnest.
 It is vulnerable to warping and denting, but careful packing will manage that.
-The hardware is reliable and simple enough that it will last at least as long as the coating will.
+The hardware is reliable and simple enough to last at least as long as the coating will.

 The MSR Ceramic pots are squarely on the low end when it comes to weight.
 In any human-powered camping situation, weight matters a great deal.
 In the best comparison we could think of (comparing the main pot, lid, and gripper of all the sets, and then normalizing for volume), the Ceramic 2-Pot Set from MSR is quite light.
 Feel free to use it when you're trying to slim down on the pounds that you carry.